 "Next, think of the steps in making the dish.
 Write them down in order."
 She wrote "Instructions" on the board.

-"Finally," she said, "when your recipe is finished, follow it to make your dish for the party next week."
+"Finally," she said, "you will follow your recipe to make your dish for the party next week."

 When Dale got home that afternoon, he told his mother about the party.
 He told her about the recipes.
-He showed her the recipe he wanted to make.
+He told her the recipe he wanted to make.

 "Do you need any help?" she asked.

 "No, I can do it myself," he said.
 "Will you get the ingredients for me?"